vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 For `dch-photon` to be able to authenticate with vSphere Integrated Containers Registry, it needs to have the registry's CA certificate.
 You can provide the certificate to `dch-photon` in one of two ways:

--  Build a custom image that has the certificate embedded in it, as described in [Adding the Registry Certificate to a Custom Image](photon_cert_custom.md).
+-  Build a custom image that has the certificate embedded in it, as described in [Add the Registry Certificate to a Custom Image](photon_cert_custom.md).
 This method is preferable since you only need to perform the operation once.
--  Manually copy the certificate in to a `dch-photon` container running in a VCH by using `docker cp`, as described in [Manually Adding the Registry Certificate to a `dch-photon` VM](photon_cert_manual.md).
+-  Manually copy the certificate in to a `dch-photon` container running in a VCH by using `docker cp`, as described in [Manually Add the Registry Certificate to a `dch-photon` VM](photon_cert_manual.md).

 When you have deployed `dch-photon` with the registry certificate, you can use it to build an image and push that image from `dch-photon` to vSphere Integrated Containers Registry.
 You can then pull the image from the registry into a VCH for deployment.
 For information about building, pushing, and pulling an image, see [Build, Push, and Pull an Image with `dch-photon`](test_photon.md).

-## Using `dch-photon` with Other Registries <a href="other"></a>
+## Using `dch-photon` with Authentication and Other Registries <a href="other"></a>

-For information about using `dch-photon` with other registries than vSphere Integrated Containers Registry, see [Advanced `dch-photon` Deployment](dchphoton_options.md).
+For information about using `dch-photon` with TLS authentication and with other registries than vSphere Integrated Containers Registry, see [Advanced `dch-photon` Deployment](dchphoton_options.md).